Sonat: Southern Natural Resources, Inc., 1970s–1980s

-Sonat Inc., 1980s-1999
+Sonat Inc., 1980s–1999

-By the 1980s, Southern Natural had diversified into many different industries.
-In 1982, the company decided to change its name to Sonat Inc., to create a better known identity in the energy industry.
-During this time, the company, which had 1981 revenues of $2.4 billion, was ranked as one of the largest companies in the U.S. The company was also ranked as the largest pipeline producer by Forbes.
+By the 1980s, Southern Natural had diversified into many different businesses.
+After a November 1981 stockholder meeting, the company decided to change its name to Sonat Inc..
+The company had been using the Sonat name, a portmanteau of "So" in Southern and "Nat" in Natural, for its exploration business for over a decade and its offshore business since 1978.
+Combining its businesses under a single name created a well-known identity in the energy industry.
+The new identity, created by Anspach Grossman Portugal, Inc. of New York, debuted on January 1, 1982.
+During this time, the company had revenues of $2.4 billion, was ranked as one of the largest companies in the U.S. and was the largest company in headquartered in Alabama.
+The company was also ranked as the largest pipeline producer by Forbes.

 On March 27, 1986, the company expanded its pipeline division by acquiring 50% of Citrus Corporation, which owned Florida Gas Transmission, for $360 million in cash.
 Later the next year Sonat Marketing was formed to market and sell natural gas.
 By the end of the 1980s, the company was a leader in natural gas pipeline distribution, exploration and production, and offshore drilling.

 In 1993, the company's Sonat Offshore division was spun off as Sonat Offshore Drilling, Inc. In June 1995, the company sold its remaining stake in Sonat Offshore division to stockholders.
 On November 23, 1997, Sonat expanded its Exploration and Production division by acquiring Zilkha Energy for $1.3 billion.